 San Bernardino of Siena (a.k.a.
-St. Bernadine of Siena) was a great Franciscan preacher from Tuscany who died in 1444.
+St. Bernadine) was a great Franciscan preacher from Tuscany who died in 1444.
 He was very successful at fostering devotion to the Holy Name of Jesus.

 So this name must be proclaimed, that it may shine out and never be suppressed.
 But it must not be preached by someone with sullied mind or unclean lips, but stored up and poured out from a chosen vessel.